Kent Tongue-tie Service for babies under 12 weeks

 What if I notice blood in my baby’s mouth when we get home?

-If you are breastfeeding put your baby to your breast or if you are bottle feeding offer your baby a bottle, this usually stops the bleeding quickly.
-If the bleeding does not stop within 15 minutes apply pressure to the wound with a piece of clean gauze or muslin for 10 minutes.
+If the bleeding does not stop within 15 minutes, apply pressure to the wound with a piece of clean gauze or muslin for 10 minutes.
 Be careful not to hold under your baby’s chin, as this can affect their breathing.

 What if my baby does not want to feed after we have left the clinic?

 It is unusual for a baby not to feed after their procedure, but this can happen.
-If your baby is upset and will not feed when you get home there are several things you can try.
+If your baby is upset and will not feed when you get home, there are several things you can try.

 Get yourself a warm drink and try and relax.